-The analysis of AY 2016-2017 achievement of the 72.5% of candidates' scoring 94%-100% indicates that learning of content is evident.
+The analysis of AY 2016-2017 achievement of the 72.5% and AY 2017-2018 achievement of the 79.7% of candidates' scoring 94%-100% indicates that learning of content is evident.
 Candidates have gained exemplary content knowledge to support their skill development and practical application.
-The plan of action for 2017-2018 was to implement revisions to the assessment to ensure demonstration of discipline specific knowledge.
-Specifically, several essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 to improve learning of content knowledge that aligns with the NAGC/CEC standards.

-In comparison, having implemented the plan of action from AY 2016-2017 of assessment revisions, this year's (AY 2017-2018) target of 70 % was met as 79.7% of candidates scored 94% or higher.
-The analysis reflects that the improvement in candidate learning of content is a result of revisions to the Content Assessment.
+The plan of action for 2018-2019 was to further implement revisions to the assessment to ensure demonstration of discipline specific knowledge.
+Specifically, several essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 in AY 2017-2018 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
+In AY 2018-2019 complementary revisions were completed in SPED 5830 and SPED 5860 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
+In comparison, having implemented the plan of action from AY 2017-2018 of assessment revisions, this year's (AY 2018-2019) target of 70 % was met as 77.5% of candidates scored 94% or higher.
+The analysis reflects that the continuous improvement in candidate learning of content from the base-line data is a result of revisions to the Content Assessment.
+There were 2-3 candidates in each course from the AY 2018-2019 that neglected to complete some assignments which would account for a slight percentage drop between AY 2017-2018 and AY 2018-2019.
 The candidates are gaining content knowledge related to students with gifts and talents.
 Aside from the assessment of their content-based knowledge, the candidates indicate that the knowledge gained through the Content Assessment of online post reports of content in gifted education is vastly more comprehensive than expected, improves their teaching of students with gifts and talents, and builds a network of collaborative partners through the online community.
 Content knowledge as aligned to the NAGC/CEC standards indicates that through the process of the Content Assessment, candidates are prepared to understand the variations in learning and development in cognitive and affective areas between and among students with gifts and talents apply this understanding to provide meaningful and challenging learning experiences for individuals with exceptionalities; to create safe, inclusive, and culturally responsive learning environments so that students with gifts and talents become effective learners and develop social and emotional well-being; to use knowledge of general and specialized curricula to advance learning for students with gifts and talents; to use multiple methods of assessment and data sources in making educational decisions about identification of students with gifts and talents and student learning; to select, adapt, and use a repertoire of evidence-based instructional strategies to advance learning of students with gifts and talents; to use foundational knowledge of the field and professional ethical principles and programming standards to inform gifted education practice, engage in lifelong learning, and advance the profession; and to collaborate with families, other educators, related-service providers, individuals with gifts and talents, and personnel from community agencies in culturally responsive ways to address the needs of students with gifts and talents across a range of learning experiences.

 For the M.Ed.
-524C Early Intervention candidates, 100% earned a passing score, one of the requirements for Louisiana certification and licensure.
+524C Early Intervention candidates, the target was 100% pass rate.
+This was achieved.

 For the M.Ed.
-524D & 524E, Mild/Moderate candidates, 100% earned a passing score, one of the requirements for Louisiana certification and licensure.
+524D & 524E, Mild/Moderate candidates, the target was 100% pass rate.
+This was achieved.